NIMCET Admit Card 2026 – Download Hall Ticket Now

 On the examination date, you must present the following:

-• A clear, printed copy of your NIMCET 2026 admit card on standard A4 paper (either colour or high-quality black-and-white printing is acceptable).
+• A clear, printed copy of your NIMCET 2026 admit card on standard A4 paper.

-• One authentic government-issued photo identity card, such as Aadhaar Card, Permanent Account Number (PAN) Card, Indian Passport, Voter Identification Card, Driving Licence, or equivalent government-recognized identification document as listed in the NIMCET information brochure.
+• One authentic government-issued photo identity card, such as Aadhaar Card, PAN Card, Indian Passport, Voter Identification Card, Driving Licence, or equivalent identification document.

 Candidates who fail to produce both the admit card and a valid identity proof will be denied access to the examination room.